ricardonyc/google-homepage/README.md

-# Google homepage for practice!
+# Google homepage

-I'm new to web development and I recreated the google homepage to the best of my ability.
+Recreated the Google Homepage using HTML & CSS!